 IRB – The Institutional Review Board (IRB) at Blinn Community College approved this study.
 For chapters at colleges without an IRB, Blinn’s IRB approval included

 MEASURES – The research questionnaire for this study consisted of a

 - Student-Instructor Rapport Scale-9 (Lammers & Gillasphy, 2013)

 - Professor Student Rapport Scale (Wilson, Ryan, & Pugh, 2010)

 - Teacher Behavior Checklist (Keeley, Smith, & Buskist, 2006)

 - Student Engagement in College (source: Bridgette Hard)

 - Student Engagement in Course (source: Bridgette Hard)

-SCRIPTS – The following scripts must be used to standardize the procedure used to gather research data for the study: instructor recruitment script, data-gathering script, and the debriefing script.
+SCRIPTS – The following scripts were used to standardize the procedure used to gather research data for the study: instructor recruitment script, data-gathering script, and the debriefing script.

-- Debriefing Script (Note: this is embedded at the end of the online questionnaire for this study)
+9. Debriefing Script (Note: this was embedded at the end of the online questionnaire for this study)